u-blox/baud-rate-test/README.md

 # Introduction
 This repo is intended to help resolve the issue raised here: https://github.com/ARMmbed/mbed-os/issues/4722.
 It is written as an mbed Greentea test.
-The test uses a serial port wired in loop-back at increasing baud rates and checks that there is no character loss and that the expected throughput is achieved.
+The test uses a serial port wired in loop-back and runs it at increasing baud rates, checking that there is no character loss and that the expected throughput is achieved.

 As of 7th July 2017, this repo should be used with the following fork of mbed-os: